IRS Form 1099-DA Explained – The New Crypto Tax Form for 2026 Filing

 Who Must File 1099-DA?

-- Centralized exchanges (Coinbase, Kraken, Gemini, Binance.US, Robinhood, etc.)
+- Centralized exchanges: Coinbase, Kraken, Gemini, us-tax-reporting">Binance.US, Robinhood, etc.

 - Custodial wallet providers

-DeFi protocols and non-custodial wallets are not currently required to file 1099-DA (separate regulations pending).
+DeFi protocols and non-custodial wallets are not currently required to file — separate regulations covering those are still pending.

 What to Do With Your 1099-DA

-- Compare the reported proceeds against your own records
+- Compare the reported proceeds against your own transaction records

-- Verify cost basis figures (some may show "missing" or $0 for older purchases)
+- Verify cost basis figures — early forms frequently show "missing" or $0 for older purchases

-- If cost basis is missing, reconstruct using your purchase records
+- If cost basis is missing, reconstruct it from your purchase records

 - Import into crypto tax software for full Form 8949 generation

-- Do not simply copy 1099-DA onto your return without verifying accuracy
+- Do NOT just copy 1099-DA numbers onto your return without verifying accuracy first

 What If Your 1099-DA Is Wrong?

-Errors in 1099-DA are common in the first years.
-If the reported proceeds or basis is incorrect:
+Errors are common in the first years of any new form.
+If proceeds or cost basis are incorrect:

-- Contact the exchange to request a corrected form
+- Contact the exchange and request a corrected form

-- You can still file your taxes with your correct figures – attach an explanation
+- File with your correct figures and attach a brief explanation

-- The IRS may send a CP2000 notice if your return does not match – respond with documentation
+- If the IRS sends a CP2000 notice because your return doesn't match — respond with your documentation

 The IRS Matching Problem